brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 On the whole, it's definitely important to ensure that reflections do not persist to runtime and do not lead to codegen.
 These cases don't _actually_ have reflections in them though.
 So perhaps we don't need them the concept of consteval-only type after all.
 The only other use-case we have is the libc++ sort problem, and it's not even clear that detecting consteval-only types properly solves it.

 Basically, consteval-only types was an invention we needed in order to ensure that reflections don't persist to runtime.
-But consteval-only _values_ allows us to do that even better.
-It also simplifies some other edge-case wording that we have in the standard already.
+But could consteval-only _values_ allows us to do that even better?
+They do simplify some other edge-case wording that we have in the standard already.
 For instance, this example from [expr.const]{.sref}:

 ::: std
 ```cpp